GitPaulo/Vulcan/README.md

 May I invite the bot?

 - **Yes.** However there is a good chance of your guild being denied.
 The bot is mostly for **personal** use.

-How to contribute?
-- For contributions please read the [contribution guideline](./.github/CONTRIBUTING.md).